Gifts that Don't Come From A Store

 Amid the hustle and bustle of the Holidays, shopping, parties, travel and dinners, it’s important to pause and reflect on the gifts that already surround us.
 One very important person in my life has given me many gifts that DON’T come from a store, my mother.
 I hope you are inspired by her example, appreciate the impact these gifts can have and share some of them in your own life.

-The Cards –pile of cards
+The Cards –

 My mom was always known for card sending.
 There are so many lessons from her card sending.